Namhyun-Kim-ASU/DeepMIMO/docs/resources/raytracing_guidelines.md

     each paths dictionary must contain those same 3 TXs)
   - RX positions can vary across path dictionaries and are processed sequentially (e.g., first batch has RXs 0-9, second has 10-22, etc.)

+In AODT:
+- set the antenna pattern to ISOTROPIC

+Aligning AODT and Sionna:
+* RU position - AODT has an extra 1.25m.
+Need to add this to Sionna or remove from AODT
+* UE orientations - default is 45º tilt (and sometimes not updated in DB)
+* antenna - if ISO, make RU and UE orientations match (vertical).
+With halfwave dipole, no issue.
+* tx power - not included in Sionna, but included in AODT